 International Contracts & Procurement

-technical unit meetings, presentations, project reviews and other forums to
+areas by attending technical unit meetings, presentations, project reviews and

-better understand the technical business and its contracting needs.
+other forums to better understand the technical business and its contracting

-Researches contractual regulations and perform analysis to determine
+terms.
+Researches contractual regulations and perform analysis to

 of Project record in SalesForce. ?This includes uploading the contract document